etienne1698/tiki-db/packages/abstracdb-vue/README.md

 # AbstracDBVue

-AbstracDBVue is a lightweight and efficient ORM library for Vue 3 that simplifies data normalization and relationship management using Vue's `ref`.
+AbstracDBVue is a lightweight and efficient ORM library for Vue 3 that simplifies data normalization and relationship management using vue `ref`.
 It provides a structured way to handle entities and associations while keeping state management seamless and reactive.

-AbstracDBVue is a database implementation for AbstracDB using Vue's `ref`
+AbstracDBVue is a database implementation for AbstracDB using vue `ref`

 ## Installation